 It is also worth noting that Linux VPN providers will often supply GUI interfaces, although it is also important to remember that not all of them do this, so you might have to look a bit to find one that does.

 But, us Linux users are typically more technically-capable than Windows or Mac users, this likely won't be too big of an issue for most.

 Is there a free VPN for Linux?

 Of course, free VPNs are also a possibility.

-However, we would strongly advise against going for such services for multiple reasons.
+However, we would strongly advise users against going for such services for multiple reasons.

-First of all, we have already mentioned that VPNs provide less support for Linux users, and that's true even for premium services.
-When it comes to the free ones, they offer next to nothing, so you will be on your own if you require help.
+First of all, we have already mentioned that even the best VPN provides less support for Linux users, and that's true even for premium services.
+When it comes to free VPN services, they offer next to nothing, so you will be on your own if you require help.

 Not only that, but free VPNs are often notorious for logging user data in order to sell it to advertisers.

 Even in the best-case scenario, you could be bombarded with ads, while in the worst-case scenario, you might end up using a fake VPN set up by hackers, who will try to use it to steal your data, money, and maybe even your identity.